Mariszpon/Mariszpon/README.md

 * HTML & CSS

 ---
 ### 🐝.✦ ݁˖ About me:

-My passion for programming was born from video games.
-Today, I strive to create projects that merge creativity with technology, while exploring programming, networking, and software development. ⊹ ࣪ ˖
+My interest in technology began at a young age, when I had my first experiences exploring the internet and writing simple code on platforms like Scratch. ⊹ ࣪ ˖

-My long-term goal is to combine my background in Computer Science with my passion for design.
-In the future, I plan to pursue a graduate-level specialization in Graphic Design, bridging creativity and technology to build impactful digital experiences. ⋆˚࿔
+In addition to the field of technology, I have strong skills in drawing and visual arts.
+I'm also highly proficient in English.
+Currently, I am dedicating myself to website development and graphic design, and looking to take some courses. ⋆˚࿔

 ### 🧺.✦ ݁˖ Featured projects: